spyder-ide/spyder-docs/doc/fileexplorer.rst

 ===============
-File Operations
+File operations
 ===============

-To browse between the files in your system, you can use the arrows in the top of the pane.
-You can expand/contract the folders displayed in the pane to deploy the files and subfolders hierarchically.
-Double cliking a folder will open it showing the files on it and changing your working directory.
+To browse the files on your system, use the arrows at the top of the pane.
+You can expand/collapse the folders in the pane to display the files and subdirectories hierarchically.
+Double-clicking a folder will open it, showing the files inside and making it your working directory.

 [GIF showing browsing files and showing changing the working directory]

-To open a file in the editor from the file pane, double click over its name.
-If you right click over it, you will see a context menu that allows you to access a number of functions including running scripts, creating, renaming, moving, deleting and showing files in your computer's file manager.
+To open a file in the :guilabel:`Editor` from the :guilabel:`Files` pane, double-click its name.
+If you right-click over it, you will see a context menu that allows you to access a number of functions, including running scripts; creating, renaming, moving, deleting files; and opening them in your computer's file manager.

 [Screenshot showing context menu]

-You can also copy and paste one or several files in the folder where you are located in the pane, or copy their absolute and relative's path in the clipboard to paste it as text.
+You can copy and paste one or several files to and from the pane, and copy their absolute or relative paths to the clipboard as text.
+If copying the paths for multiple files, they will be automatically formatted so you can paste them directly into a Python list.

 [GIF showing copy path and pasting it in console]

-Additionally, the Files pane allows you to perform basic operations with ``git`` like commiting the changes of a file and browsing the repository from which the file is part of.
+Additionally, the :guilabel:`Files` pane allows you to perform basic operations with Git, like commiting your changes and browsing the repository a given file or folder is part of.

 [GIF showing commiting change of file and then showing repo]

 ============
-Options Menu
+Options menu
 ============

-The options menu in the top right of the Find pane offers several ways to customize how your files are displayed.
+The options menu in the top right of the :guilabel:`Files` pane offers several ways to customize how your files are displayed.

-By default, the option Show all files is activated, which displays all your files in your working directory without filtering.
-However, if you deactivate this option, you can filter the files that the pane displays according to their extensions by clicking the corresponding option.
+By default, the pane displays the contents of your working directory without filtering.
+However, it can filter the list to show only files matching the patterns set under :guilabel:`Show filenames with these extensions...`, if you toggle the :guilabel:`Filter filenames` button in the pane toolbar.

 [GIF showing deactivating show all files and changing some extensions to hide some files]

-You can also activate the Show hidden files option which will show files that are not by default displayed in your file manager.
+You can also activate the :guilabel:`Show hidden files` option, which will display files that are invisible by default in your operating system.

-You can change what kind of information you want to see of files in the pane by hiding or displaying "kind", "size" and "date modified" columns.
-For this, check these columns in the options menu.
+Additionally, you can change which file attributes you want to see by hiding or displaying the :guilabel:`Type`, :guilabel:`Size` and :guilabel:`Date Modified` columns using the corresponding menu options.

 [Screenshot showing files pane with kind, size and date modified columns and the options menu with these activated]

-The options menu also gives you the option to open files and directories with a single-click instead of a double-click, to suit different user preferences.
-With the option Single click to open files checked, only a single click is needed to open a file either externally or in Spyder.
+The menu also gives you the option to open files and directories with a single instead of a double click, to suit your preferences.

 =================
 File associations
 =================

-You can associate different external applications with specific file extensions they can open.
-Under the File associations tab of the Files preferences pane, you can add file types and set the external program used to open each of them by default.
+:guilabel:`Files` allows you to associate different external applications with specific file extensions they can open.
+Under the :guilabel:`File associations` tab of the :guilabel:`Files` preferences pane, you can add file types and set the external program used to open each of them by default.

 [GIF opening file associations preference and setting LibreOffice for csv files]

-Once you've set this up, files will automatically launch in the associated application when opened from the Files pane in Spyder.
-Additionally, when you right-click a file you will find an Open with... option that will show the application associated with this extension.
+Once you've set this up, files will automatically launch in the associated application when opened from Spyder's :guilabel:`Files` pane.
+Additionally, when you right-click a file, you will find an :guilabel:`Open with...` option that will allow you to select from the applications associated with this extension.

 [GIF showing Open with...` option over a csv file and opening it with LibreOffice]